 Then back to Luzern’s Waldstatterhof for a dinner at a Michelin restaurant and a final festival concert.
 Before getting to Zürich Airport, one last stop is at the tiny village of Regensberg.
-It’s totally unspoiled, medieval, walled, and the people who live there take care for their almost unknown, very secret and precious jewel –
+It’s totally unspoiled, medieval, and walled, where the inhabitants take care of their almost unknown, very secret and precious jewel –

 PRACTICAL TRIP INFO